 Summer wildfires are kind of a catch-22.
 Usually, there’s a lack of rain and hot temps that contribute to the fires starting (and continuing to burn), but at the same time, the cheerful summer sun is blocked out by smokey skies.
-This lack of direct sunlight can really affect your mood, as can being stuck in-doors for an extended period of time.
-For these symptoms, I make sure to take my daily vitamin D supplement and to exercise — even if it’s just inside my house.
-Get your yoga on or do some HIIT in the living room to get those endorphins going!
+This lack of direct sunlight can really affect our mood, as can being stuck indoors for an extended period of time.
+To combat the smokey sky blues, be sure to take your daily Vitamin D supplement and get some exercise — even if it’s just inside your house.
+Get your yoga mat out or find some HIIT videos on YouTube, and get those endorphins pumping!

-I hope these tips will be helpful and my heart goes out to anyone currently evacuated from their home, or worse have lost their home or a loved one due to wildfires.
+I hope you find these 5 tips for fighting wildfire smoke inhalation helpful.
+My heart goes out to anyone currently evacuated from their home, or worse have lost their home or a loved one due to wildfires.
 Stay safe!

 NOTE: If you are experiencing symptoms of smoke inhalation please talk to your health care provider to learn what methods and remedies might work best for you.

 Don’t forget about your PETS!
 Pets are just as susceptible to smoke inhalation as we are.
-Be sure to keep your kitties in-doors and if need be take your pups on a car ride to a spot that’s less smoky for their daily walks/hikes.
+Be sure to keep your kitties in-doors, and if need be, take your pups on a car ride to a spot that’s less smoky for their daily walk/hike.